Why should I get marine cargo insurance?

 As a seller of the goods who has not received payment or as a buyer who has already made an investment in the goods, you are at risk without adequate cargo coverage.

 Ocean, air and inland carriers have limits of liability.
 Only if proven the carrier’s negligence caused the loss, carriers will pay up to the limits of the liability established on their tariff.
-The liability of ocean carriers transporting goods from and to the United States is limited under the Carriage of Goods by Sea Act (COGSA) at $500 per package or customary freight unit.
+The liability of ocean carriers transporting goods to or from the United States is limited under the Carriage of Goods by Sea Act (COGSA) at $500 per package or customary freight unit.
 For example, if you ship a vehicle valued at $40,000 without insurance, even if you are able to demonstrate the ocean carrier was at fault for physical damages, the maximum liability of the carrier is $500.

 The process of obtaining a resolution after filing claim with a carrier can be lengthy.
 Keep in mind carriers are not liable for damages caused by natural disasters or for what is known in the shipping industry as “Acts of God”.
 Some cargo may be less prone to loss or damage than others however the risks of theft, a ship sinking or weather events still exist.
 In addition, there is the risk of General Average.